Jake Shields: Grappling events

 On November 22, 2014, Shields fought Roberto Satoshi in a grappling match in Metamoris V. The fight ended in a draw.

 On April 2, 2016, Shields then fought AJ Agazarm at Polaris 3.
 The match was controversial as it was plagued with eye gouges and strikes coming from both fighters.
 At one point in the match Shields slapped Agazarm while both men were standing.
-The fight ended in the draw.
+The fight ended in a draw.

 Shields defeated Diego Sanchez in a grappling match at High Rollerz 4 on February 5, 2020.